kalwaeswar/kalwaeswar.github.io/README.md

 ## Achievements

 - Active participant in HackerRank challenges.
-- Completed internship at BharathIntern in Machine Learning using Python.
+- Completed internship at Bharthe athIntern in Machine Learning using Python.
 - Acquired Certifications in Python, Java, and problem-solving basics by HackerRank.

 ## Strengths